davinov/dataviz-course/README.md

 If a service doen't offer an API or export functions, you can try [import.io](https://import.io).
 > Tip: Import.io allows export with plotly

+### From APIs
+APIs can produce JSON or XML we can consume with d3.